NX1X/NX1X-Lab-knowledge-hub/VSCode extensions/readme.md

-# All the VScode extensions I use, recommened for junior DevOps engineers
+# All the VSCode extensions I use, recommened for junior DevOps engineers
 Powershell and Bash scripts I used to export this list in additional files.
 To save & sync your current and future extensions, settings, etc, it is highly recommended to connect your GitHub account to VSCode.